CST/CDT

 CET timezone map

-Daylight Saving: This is a standard time zone, however during summer some places switch clocks for one hour forward when daylight saving comes into effect and observe Central European Summer Time (CEST).
+Daylight Saving: This is a standard time zone.
+During summer, some places set clocks forward one hour for daylight saving time and observe Central European Summer Time (CEST).

 CET representations, usage and related time zones